 Amazon has increased its hiring drastically throughout the pandemic.
-Because of that, the interview process moves along much quicker.
+Because of that, the interview process moves along much quicker than usual job interviews.

-Depending on the specific warehouse you’re applying to, this step may look different.
+Your in-person screening may vary depending on the specific warehouse you’re applying to.
 There are cases where you never have to attend an in-person interview at all.

-It’s designed to prepare you for your first day, and it outlines the uniform requirements, goes over workplace safety, and ultimately lets you know what to expect.
+Your online orientation is designed to prepare you for your first day.
+It outlines the uniform requirements, goes over workplace safety, and ultimately lets you know what to expect.